Further remarks on the higher dimensional Suita conjecture: Introduction

 where $C = 4, 16$ accordingly as $D$ is convex or $\mathbb C$-convex respectively.
 Furthermore, their work also contains a detailed discussion of this invariant on convex egg domains in $\mathbb C^2$.
 These results were supplemented in \cite{BBMV} wherein this invariant was considered on strongly pseudoconvex domains in $\mathbb C^n$ and a few other observations were made about its {\it boundary behaviour} on egg domains in $\mathbb C^2$.
 In particular, even on the smoothly bounded convex eggs of the form

 for integers $\mu>1$, $F^k_{E_{2 \mu}}$ does not admit a limit at any of the weakly pseudoconvex points of $\partial E_{2 \mu}$.
 In fact, the full range of all possible values of $F^k_{E_{2 \mu}}$ at points of $E_{2 \mu}$ show up as possible limits near any of the weakly pseudoconvex points on $\partial E_{2 \mu}$.
 By the well known work of Lempert, all invariant metrics on bounded convex domains $D$ coincide; so in particular for any invariant metric $\tau$, $F_D^k \equiv F_D^\tau$, the analogously defined invariant function associated to $\tau$.
 While such an identity need not hold on strongly pseudoconvex domains in general, it was shown in \cite{BBMV} that on any smoothly bounded strongly pseudoconvex domain $D$, the boundary limits of $F_D^\tau$ exist and give rise to the same value: $F^\tau_D(z) \rightarrow 1$ as $z$ approaches $\partial D$, the boundary of $D$.
 A different approach to this result has been suggested recently in \cite{BZr}, wherein the focus was the invariant metric $\tau=a$ of Azukawa.
-In this article, B\l ocki -- Zwonek have also raised questions about the boundary behaviour of $F_D^a$ both for bounded convex $D$ as well as for smoothly bounded pseudoconvex domains.
-While the aforementioned (convex) egg domains settle the non-existence of boundary limits of $F_D^a$ at non-strongly pseudoconvex boundary points in general, we believe that it is possible to make certain definite statements about the possible boundary limiting values.
-This will be explained a little later.
+In this article, B\l ocki -- Zwonek have also raised questions about the boundary behaviour of $F_D^a$ both for bounded convex domains as well as for smoothly bounded pseudoconvex domains.
+While the aforementioned (convex) egg domains settle the non-existence of boundary limits of $F_D^a$ at non-strongly pseudoconvex boundary points in general, it is possible to make certain definite statements about the possible limiting boundary values.

-To continue the study of the boundary behaviour of $F_D^k$ then, we have two possible directions for further progress: